Tips for Employers to Avoid Holiday Party Pitfalls

 Help Your Employees Avoid Ending Up On The Naughty List

-It is critical to remind employees that, even if the party is offsite and not during working hours, employees are still obligated to comply with the company’s anti-harassment policies.
-Employers should recirculate the company’s anti-harassment policy to all employees prior to the party.
-If your company has not provided your employees with recent anti-harassment training, this is a good opportunity to do so.
+It is critical to remind employees that, even if the party is offsite and not during working hours, they are still obligated to comply with the company’s harassment policies.
+Employers should recirculate the company’s harassment policy to all employees prior to the holiday party.
+If your company has not provided your employees with recent harassment training, this is a good opportunity to do so.

-Avoid any possible triggers for bad behavior at the party.
-For example, it is probably not a good idea to have Santa visit the party or to invite employees to sit on his lap, and best not to have any mistletoe.
-Also consider eliminating music or a dance floor to prevent dancing or any other scenario where inappropriate touching may occur.
+Avoid any possible triggers for bad behavior at the holiday party.
+For example, it is probably not a good idea to have Santa visit the holiday party and invite employees to sit on his lap, and best not to have any mistletoe.
+Also consider preventing dancing or any other scenario where inappropriate touching may occur.

 Perhaps invite significant others or even entire families to the party.
 Having family present may encourage employees to remain on their best behavior.

 It is also wise to keep the theme, décor and music for the holiday party non-religious.
-Rather than a “holiday” party, consider making it a winter social or snowy soiree.
 Sticking to snowmen and winter themes is the safest way to avoid offending or excluding any employees based on religious beliefs.

 Even employers who take proper precautions cannot always prevent all bad behavior.
-Should a problem arise, it is critical that employers take every complaint seriously and thoroughly investigate the issue.
+Should a problem arise, it is critical that employers take any complaint seriously and respond promptly and thoroughly.
 Not only is a prompt and thorough response the best way to resolve a workplace issue, but it is also the best way for employers to protect themselves from having the behavior imputed to them.

 If the holiday party takes place after working hours, attendance should be voluntary and work related business should be avoided so employers do not have to pay non-exempt employees for their attendance.
 If the holiday party takes place during the workday, employers should determine whether or not they have to pay non-exempt employees for their attendance.